 The efficient and effective delivery of the benefits of the Scheme is dependent on sound administrative procedures being in place between a number of interested parties, including the Pension Fund and scheme employers.
 The Administration Strategy sets out the quality and performance standards expected of the Pension Fund and its scheme employers, and provides details about the monitoring of performance levels and the action(s) that might be taken where persistent failure occurs.

-Specifically the Administration Strategy will seek to facilitate best practices and efficient customer service in respect of the following:- statutory requirements in connection with the administration of the scheme;
+Specifically the Administration Strategy will seek to facilitate best practices and efficient customer service in respect of the following:-

 · Procedures for liaison and communication with scheme employers;